TalThulOrtAva/dogsdogs/README.md

 mean that the users are in fact the dog owners in question.
 - We do not currently have information on who owns these other dogs, so that will need to be backfilled once we get the info.

+## Add pagination to index of dogs.

+Assumptions:
+- Should be configurable.
+- Should be backwards compatible (so I'll make a new route.)